Ashwin007008/Module-3-Backend-Data-Flow/README.md

 The flow is the same every time:

-1. **Create your own repository** for the assignment (follow your cohort's instructions), and copy the relevant assignment folder from here into it.
-The starter stays untouched.
+1. **Create your own repository** for the assignment (follow your cohort's instructions), and copy this starter code into it.
+This starter repo stays untouched.
 2. **In your repo, create a branch** for your work, e.g. `git checkout -b lu16-streams` (committing straight to `main` is fine too if that is what your cohort uses).
 3. **Install dependencies** inside the assignment folder: `npm install`.
 4. **Run it** to make sure it starts: `npm start`.
-5. **Implement the TODOs** described in that assignment's `README.md` / `question.md`.
+5. **Implement the TODOs** described in the `README.md`.
 6. **Test locally** until the behaviour matches the brief's examples.
 7. **Commit and push** to your own repo:
    ```bash